 - Set Background: Image> Photorendering Settings> Image Size & Background...
 Choose 'Picture' and select the background image saved in Step Seven.

-(Repeat these steps as often as needed through the different stages of the project) - Final Render: When it is time for the final rendering, include the main model only, and render your image.
+- Final Render: When it is time for the final rendering, include the main model only, and render your image.

 No comments: